 - Build trust with your clients.
 Through this guide, you position yourself as an expert in the industry, who knows exactly how things work.
 Your clients are better prepared for the day, hence feel more relaxed and confident while working with you.
 Win win.

 - Up sell.
 This is optional, but consider mentioning some Add Ons in your Bridal guide, such as prints, albums, greeting cards, and more.
 Just to remind the couple about these additional options that you can offer.
 Even better you can show some great examples of how your products look.
 Take some time to actually take photos of some real printed albums, you’d be surprised how it can increase your print sales.

 A bridal Magazine can help you collect leads and connect with your potential clients.
 Here’s how:

 Most likely, all new visitors who land on your website are potential clients, interested in your services.
 And it rarely happens that they book you right on that first visit.
 Future brides tend to do some research, compare rates, style of work, etc. Therefore, what you can do to get your foot in the door is offer them a free Bridal Guide to download (via a pop up or special section on your homepage).

-The guide can include suggest timelines for photography, recommendations of venues, florists, event planners, decorators, tips on make up, on posing, on color combinations, all paired up of course with beautiful images from your archive.
+The guide can include suggested timelines for best lighting, recommendations of venues, florists, event planners, make up artists, wedding photography posing tips, advice on outfit colors, etc, all paired up with beautiful image examples from your archive.
 Make sure you collect their email in exchange for the free guide, to be able to connect with them via a newsletter or personal message.
 When emailing, offer some more tips, a blog post recommendation, a special discount or an invite for a call to discuss.